cocos/cocos-docs/en/editor/toolbar/index.md

 In the layout of UI elements, it is often necessary to use the **Rect Gizmo** to directly control the position and length of the node's four edges precisely.
 For image elements where the original image aspect ratio must be maintained, the Rect Gizmo is not usually used to resize.

-## Gizmo Control Point Setting
+## Transform Gizmo Control Point Setting

-The gizmo control point is used to set the position of the gizmo and to control the orientation of the handles.
+The transform gizmo control point is used to set the position of the gizmo and to control the orientation of the handles.

 ![gizmo position](./img/gizmo_position.png)

-Gizmo position:
+Transform Gizmo Position:

-- Pivot: the gizmo will be displayed in the location of the 2D object **AnchorPoint** or in the 3D object's **world coordinate system**.
+- Pivot: the transform gizmo will be displayed in the location of the 2D object **AnchorPoint** or in the 3D object's **world coordinate system**.
-- Center: the gizmo will be displayed at the center of the node.
+- Center: the transform gizmo will be displayed at the center of the node.
 If multiple nodes are selected at the same time, the center of all nodes will be displayed.

-Direction of the control handle of the gizmo:
+Direction of the control handle of the transform gizmo:

-- Local: the control handle of the gizmo is based on the direction of rotation of the node, as follows:
+- Local: the control handle of the transform gizmo is based on the direction of rotation of the node, as follows:

   ![local-rotation](./img/local-rotation.png)

-- Global: the direction of the control handles in the gizmo is based on the world coordinate system, and is not affected by the node rotation, as follows:
+- Global: the direction of the control handles in the transform gizmo is based on the world coordinate system, and is not affected by the node rotation, as follows:

   ![global-rotation](./img/global-rotation.png)